 Whoever said that no one ever got rich giving something away for nothing had clearly never met the good people at Credit Karma.
 The San Francisco start-up that made its name by offering consumers a truly free glance at their credit reports has just finished off a $75 million funding round.
 The latest round Growth Equity dollars raised off of Google Capital, Tiger Global Management, and Susquehanna Growth Equity is the company’s second in 8 months and leaves company with a valuation of more than $1 billion.

 During the 8 months since its last funding round, Credit Karma’s user based has growth 50 percent, reports Tech Crunch.

 Credit Karma has 32 million users and has raised around $194 million in outside funding to date.
-It’s goal is simple, to let consumers now what their credit score is, and to warn them when they are engaging in behavior that is taking a golf-club to the windshield of their credit profile.
-And the service is free actually free, not a covert subscription service that offer a view into one report before charging consumer monthly.
+It’s goal is simply to let consumers know what their credit score is and to warn them when they are engaging in behavior that is taking a golf-club to the windshield of their credit profile.
+And the service is actually free, not a covert subscription service that offers a view into one report before charging consumer monthly.
 Credit Karma’s income stream comes from selling users credit products matched to them because of their credit history.